|Values are valid only on day of printing.|

-The following questions were submitted by viewers and answered by the presenter, Andrew McKeon, MB BCh, consultant in the Neuroimmunology Laboratory in the Division of Clinical Biochemistry and Immunology, Department of Laboratory Medicine and Pathology at Mayo Clinic in Rochester, Minnesota.
+The following questions were submitted by viewers and answered by the presenter, Andrew McKeon, MB, BCh, MD, consultant in the Neuroimmunology Laboratory in the Division of Clinical Biochemistry and Immunology, Department of Laboratory Medicine and Pathology at Mayo Clinic in Rochester, Minnesota.

 Questions are presented as submitted (unedited).

 Is this testing appropriate for patients that present with cardiac symptoms suggestive of dysautonomia?